Effect of Hurricane Katrina on the New Orleans Saints: Prospective relocation controversy

-Tagliabue said the team's preseason games would likely be played elsewhere in the region.
-He also stated that the Saints and the NFL were committed to New Orleans for the long haul.

 Return to the Superdome

 Starting in the fall of 2006, the Saints returned to playing all of their regular home games of the 2006 season in New Orleans at the Superdome.
 Their first game back in New Orleans, on September 25, 2006, was marked by a dramatic blocked punt early in the first quarter, with Steve Gleason blocking the punt and Curtis Deloatch recovering the ball in the Falcons' end zone for a touchdown.
 It was the first score in the Saints' first game in New Orleans in nearly 21 months.
 The Saints won the game and, unexpectedly, went on to have the most successful season in their history up to that time, reaching the NFC Championship Game for the first time in franchise history.

-In April 2009, the franchise reached a deal that would keep the Saints in New Orleans until at least 2025.
+In April 2009, the franchise reached a deal that would keep the Saints in New Orleans until at least 2025, and a deal with the NFL that awarded them the Super Bowl after defeating the Minnesota Vikings.
 In the 2009 season, the Saints finished 13–3 and defeated the Indianapolis Colts in Super Bowl XLIV.
 In July 2012, Rebirth, a statue depicting Gleason blocking the punt, was erected outside the Superdome; a news report commented that the blocked punt "etched Steve Gleason into Saints lore and became symbolic of New Orleans' resilience in the face of disaster".